hotaru-hspr/Prox/README.md

 <img width="1265" alt="egg" src="https://github.com/hotaru-hspr/Prox/assets/145186759/ad79ab4d-1a7e-4695-82a5-db3216cacbbe">

 # Notes
-1. A bug has been identified, which permanently stores the coordinates of the place where the website has been first opened and overwrites the newer coordinates after reloading.
-Error has been identified to be related to a sessionStorage/localStorage confusion and an initial fix has been released, which may or may not fix the issue.
-Please hang on until I get home and on the PC (I'm doing all these on mobile).

-2. While the UI is dynamic on a desktop, it's not optimised for mobile.
+1. While the UI is dynamic on a desktop, it's not optimised for mobile.
 It barely works though, just don't expect it to look like another social media app optimized for mobile.